 Is Your Financial Advisor Switching Firms?
 Evaluate Your Options

-Like so many others, financial advisors often move on to new employers for various reasons.
-Perhaps they were offered a higher salary, given more opportunities for career advancement, or crave the chance to offer more relevant products and services to their clients.
+Just like so many other professionals, financial advisors often move on to new employers for various reasons.
+Perhaps they were offered a higher salary, given more opportunity for career advancement, or crave the chance to offer more relevant products and services to their clients.

-For clients, it may come as a surprise (or even a shock!) to learn their financial advisor is leaving their firm.
-This change is sometimes also confusing if you receive correspondence from his or her new firm requesting that you move assets to continue the relationship—while your existing firm reaches out to share the news of your assignment to another advisor.
-Perhaps you’re also unclear on how your financial advisor’s new firm will benefit you and your accounts.
+For clients, meanwhile, it may come as a surprise (or even a shock!) to learn their financial advisor is moving on to greener pastures.
+This change can also prompt confusion if and when clients receive correspondence from the new firm requesting they move assets to maintain the relationship—just as the existing firm reaches out with the name of a new advisor—as well as murkiness surrounding how the new firm will benefit them and their accounts.

-Questions to ask your financial advisor when he or she switches firms
+Questions to ask if your financial advisor switches firms

-For starters, you’ll need to gather a few insights from your financial advisor.
-For example, ask why he or she left.
-You’ll likely receive a quick response about how the new firm will provide better opportunities for you.
-While this may be true in many cases, follow up by asking your advisor to provide specific examples.
+For starters, you’ll need to glean a few key insights including the reason he or she departed.
+While you’ll likely receive a quick response about how the new firm will provide better opportunities for you—which may very well be true—be sure to follow up by requesting specific examples of the same.

 You’ll also need to dig a little deeper to confirm your advisor didn’t leave his or her previous firm due to disciplinary reasons.
-If this is in fact the case, you might want to find out more or even reconsider your relationship.
+If this is in fact the case, you might want to learn more about what exactly transpired or even reconsider the relationship altogether.
+BrokerCheck—a tool provided by FINRA, a regulatory agency for advisors who work with investment transactions—and the U.S. Securities and Exchange Commission (SEC) website both offer the means to search financial advisors to learn if they were involved in any disciplinary action.

-Provided that you’re good to go in that regard, be sure to ask if you can transfer all your holdings to the new firm—as some products such as mutual funds and annuities are sometimes not transferrable.
-Consequently, should you decide to move assets from the financial advisor’s previous firm, you may need to liquidate non-transferrable assets: which can result in transactions costs, fees, and taxes.
-Make certain your financial advisor is clear on the potential implications for each scenario, accordingly.
+Provided you’re good to go in that regard, be sure to ask if you can transfer all your holdings to the new firm—as some products (e.g., mutual funds and annuities) sometimes aren’t transferrable.
+Consequently and should you decide to move assets from the advisor’s previous firm, you may need to liquidate non-transferrable assets: potentially triggering transaction costs, fees, and taxes.
+Be sure your financial advisor is clear on potential implications for each scenario, accordingly.

-Finally, you should inquire about fees.
-More specifically, ask if the new firm has a different pricing structure than his or her previous one, and if so, how the new structure will impact your account.
+Finally, inquire about fees; ask if the new firm has a different pricing structure than his or her previous one, and if so, how this will impact your account.

 How to evaluate the new firm

-Your financial advisor’s new firm may in fact be an excellent option for your situation.
-However, do a little homework so you don’t get hit with buyer’s remorse.
+While your financial advisor’s new firm may in fact be an excellent option for your situation, do a little homework so you aren’t inadvertently blindsided by buyer’s remorse.
+Key considerations in this case include…

 Receiving advice vs. being sold to

 All other purported “financial advisors” are actually salespeople who fall within the broker-dealer category.
-Because they need only act in your best interest (BI) at the time of initial recommendations, brokers follow a less rigorous “best interest” standard of care that falls short of the full fiduciary standards RIAs are held to.
-Regulation BI also allows for commission-based compensation from employers or third parties, whereas RIAs are not paid on commission.
+Because brokers need only act in your best interest (BI) at the time of initial recommendations, they follow a less rigorous “best interest” standard of care that falls short of the full fiduciary standards RIAs are held to.
+Regulation BI also allows for commission-based compensation from employers or third parties, whereas RIAs are not paid in this manner.

-If you want to feel confident that you’re paying for the advice and services you want and need—rather than merely being sold products that score your financial advisor high commissions—moving to an RIA firm is your best bet.
-It’s therefore important to learn which standard the new firm is held to.
+If you want to feel confident you’re paying for the advice and services you want and need—rather than merely being sold products that score your financial advisor high commissions—moving to an RIA firm is your best bet and speaks to the importance of learning which standard the new firm is held to.

 Disclosures

-Once you determine the type of firm your advisor is moving to, you can research the firm’s disclosures.
-For RIAs, you can receive a free copy of their Form ADV from the Securities and Exchange Commission.
-All firms must file this form with the SEC or applicable state jurisdiction and list their services, fees, and detailed background.
-FINRA’s BrokerCheck tool can provide you with similar background information for broker-dealer firms.
+After you nail down the type of firm your advisor is moving to, you can research its disclosures and receive a free copy of the RIA Form ADV from the Securities and Exchange Commission.
+All RIA firms must file this form with the SEC or applicable state jurisdiction and list their services, fees, and detailed background (with FINRA’s aforementioned BrokerCheck tool providing similar background information for broker-dealer firms).

-You should have a few goals in mind while reading firm disclosures, including understanding the firm’s business model to help you identify potential conflicts of interest.
-For example, does the company sell proprietary products or services?
+Have a few goals in mind while reading firm disclosures, seeking to understand its business model to help identify potential conflicts of interest (e.g., if the company sells proprietary products or services).

-Also, regardless of their fee structure (fee-based, commission-based, subscription, etc.), it’s important to understand what exactly you are paying for.
-In addition, check to see if any disciplinary action was ever levied against them (if so, it’s perhaps best to move on).
+Regardless of fee structure (fee-based, commission-based, subscription, etc.), it’s also important to understand what exactly you’re paying for and make sure no disciplinary action was ever levied against the firm (if so, it’s perhaps best to move on).

-Finally, pay attention to whom the firm employs as a custodian for client assets.
-Ideally, a well-known, independent third party with a transparent relationship should maintain these.
+Finally, pay attention to whom the firm employs as a client asset custodian to hold your investments and safeguard them from being stolen or lost; a well-known independent third party in a transparent relationship should ideally occupy this role.

-Final food for thought arises in regard to your advisor’s credentials, as all credentials are not the same and do in fact matter.
+Final food for thought arises with respect to your advisor’s credentials, as these are by no means the same and do in fact matter.
 If your current financial advisor has a CFP® designation, you’re in good shape.
 Why?
-Because this is the most widely recognized designation for a financial advisor.
+It’s the most widely recognized designation for a financial advisor.

 Regulated by the Certified Financial Planner Board of Standards, CFP®s must pass a difficult exam and meet strict standards with respect to education and work experience.
-Better yet, CFP®s are like RIAs in that they’re also held to a fiduciary standard.
-You can verify your advisor’s designation by searching the CFP® Board’s online database.
+Better yet, they’re akin to RIAs in that they’re also held to a fiduciary standard.
+You can verify your advisor’s designation by searching the CFP® Board’s online database (add a first and last name before applying any filters).

-During your research, you may come across a few other distinguished designations.
-You should know both these and how they differ from a CFP® professional (click here to explore professional designations).
+You’ll also want to familiarize yourself with a few other distinguished designations you’ll likely come across while performing your research, knowing what these are and how they differ from a CFP® (click here to explore professional designations).

-A Chartered Financial Consultant (ChFC) is a designation that follows the same educational curriculum with additional electives but is less stringent than a CFP® because it does not require an exam.
+A Chartered Financial Consultant (ChFC), for example, is a designation that follows the same educational curriculum with additional electives but is less stringent than a CFP® because it does not require an exam.
 ChFCs are not held to a fiduciary standard.
+Also not held to this standard are Chartered Retirement Planning Counselors (CRPCs), who specialize in retirement planning whereas CFP®s provide financial guidance across all aspects of an individual’s life.

 In sum: what to do if your financial advisor switches firms

-It’s not uncommon for a financial advisor to switch firms.
-Hopefully after reading this post, you’re now equipped with sound advice about whether to follow him or her or end the relationship.
-However, if you have additional questions and need an objective opinion, click here to schedule a no-obligation meeting with one of our CFP® professionals.
+Don’t panic!
+Not only is it not uncommon for financial advisors to switch firms, but you’re now equipped with some sound advice about whether to follow your advisor or end the relationship if this happens to you.
+Still have questions and need an objective opinion?
+Click here to schedule a no-obligation meeting with one of our CFP® professionals.

 ———